wavect/wavect-learn/hedera-high-level-wrapper/README.md

-### Hedera High Level Wrapper
+# Exploring Hedera

 Welcome to this Hedera High Level Wrapper package.

-I've encapsulated a couple of functions within these high level wrapper
+I've encapsulated a couple of functions within this repository.

 This tutorial is split in two sections.

-Section one incorporates some theoretical knowledge and the second part incorporates a technical and programmatical approach to the Hedera network
+`Section one` incorporates some theoretical knowledge.

+`Section two` incorporates a technical and programmatical approach to the Hedera network

-## Theoretical
+## Section one: Things to know

 #### What is Hedera?